gautamdeb/codebase/README.md

 8. Write formatted output to the give output file.

 ##To-do:
-Following items I wish and intended to include, but not able to give proper time because of a packed schedule.
+*Following items I wish and intended to include, but not able to give proper time because of a packed schedule.*

-Implement multi-part input number logic, like 2255.63 should translate to CALL-ME.
+- [x] Implement multi-part input number logic, like 2255.63 should translate to CALL-ME.
+- [x] Acceptance test cases.

 # Build and Package
 To build the project, run the following command from project home directory